 Getting Your Dog Relaxed

+If your dog hates nail trims, you first need to train them.
 Most dogs don’t like to have their feet touched and get stressed when they’re having their nails trimmed.
-The dog owner can make the process easier by helping their dog to get over their fear of nail clippers or grinders.
+The owner can make the process easier by helping their pet to get over their fear of dog nail clippers or grinders.

 If you’re using nail clippers, let your dog investigate and sniff them.
 Give your dog a treat.
 Repeat this process for a few days and reward your dog.
-The concept is for your dog to associate the clippers with a treat.
-The process is a little different with a nail grinder.
+The concept is for your dog to associate nail trimming and its tools with treats.
+The process is a little different with a dog nail grinder.
 Some dogs don’t like the noise of the grinder.
 It may take longer for your dog to get acclimated to the sound of the grinder.
 Turn the grinder on.
-When your dog investigates and doesn’t run off, offer a treat.
+When your dog investigates and doesn’t run off, offer a dog treat.

 Correct Position For Nail Trimming